Learnware-LAMDA/Learnware/README.md

   number = {1},
   pages = {1--12},
 }

+@article{tan2024beimingwu,
+  author = {Zhi-Hao Tan and Jian-Dong Liu and Xiao-Dong Bi and Peng Tan and Qin-Cheng Zheng and Hai-Tian Liu and Yi Xie and Xiao-Chuan Zou and Yang Yu and Zhi-Hua Zhou}, title = {Beimingwu: A Learnware Dock System}, journal = {arXiv:2401.14427}, year = {2024}
+}
 ```

 Please acknowledge the use of our project by citing these papers in your work.
 Thank you for your support!